cnpem/ssc-raft/README.md

 ## Documentation

+The package documentation can be found on the GCC website [https://gcc.lnls.br/ssc/ssc-raft/index.html](https://gcc.lnls.br/ssc/ssc-raft/index.html) inside the CNEPM network.
-`HTML` documentation can be found in the source directory `./docs/build/index.html` and can be opened with your preferred brownser.
+Also, the `HTML` documentation can be found in the source directory `./docs/build/index.html` and can be opened with your preferred brownser.

 ## Install